rainforestapp/tester-chrome-extension/README.md

 This is a Chrome extention which notifies the tester there is new work to be done.
 It does this by polling the API using their tester ID.

+**NOTE:** This will not work for most testers unless you work at Rainforest OR are part of the alpha/beta program

 ## Installing from store

 https://chrome.google.com/webstore/detail/immdjpjbcikbffjifkbncgfbohbjicpo